-Our board of directors has adopted written policies and procedures for the review of any transaction, arrangement or relationship in which our company is a participant, the amount involved exceeds (i) the lesser of \$120,000 and one percent of our average total assets at year end for the last two completed fiscal years, if we are a "smaller reporting company" under applicable SEC rules, or (ii) \$120,000, if we are not a "smaller reporting company" under applicable SEC rules, or (ii) \$120,000, if we are not a "smaller reporting company" under applicable SEC rules, or their immediate family members, each of whom we refer to as a "related person," has a direct or indirect material interest.
+Our board of directors has adopted written policies and procedures for the review of any transaction, arrangement or relationship in which our company is a participant, the amount involved exceeds (i) the lesser of \$120,000 and one percent of our average total assets at year end for the last two completed fiscal years, if we are a "smaller reporting company" under applicable SEC rules, or (ii) \$120,000, if we are not a "smaller reporting company" under applicable SEC rules, and one of our executive officers, directors, director nominees or 5% stockholders, or their immediate family members, each of whom we refer to as a "related person," has a direct or indirect material interest.

-If a related person proposes to enter into such a transaction, arrangement or relationship, which we refer to as a "related person transaction," the related person must report the proposed related person transaction to our general counsel, and if none, our chief operating officer or chief financial officer.
+If a related person proposes to enter into such a transaction, arrangement or relationship, which we refer to as a "related person transaction," the related person must report the proposed related person transaction to our general counsel.
 The policy calls for the proposed related person transaction to be reviewed and, if deemed appropriate, approved by our audit committee.
 Whenever practicable, the reporting, review and approval will occur prior to entry into the transaction.
 If advance review and approval is not practicable, the audit committee will review, and, in its discretion, may ratify the related person transaction.
 The policy also permits the chair of the audit committee to review and, if deemed appropriate, approve proposed related person transactions that arise between committee meetings, subject to ratification by the committee at its next meeting.
 Any related person transactions that are ongoing in nature will be reviewed annually.